ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 pounds but has reported in actual pounds e.g., returned a value of £56,000 instead of correctly submitting 56.

-A principal variable must be specified as a priority indictor for whether a thousand pounds error has occurred.
+A principle variable must be specified as a priority indictor for whether a thousand pounds error has occurred.

-The method checks the principal variable for a given contributor to determine whether the ratio of the principal variable by the predictive variable is within a fixed set of upper and lower thresholds.
+The method checks the principle variable for a given contributor to determine whether the ratio of the principle variable by the predictive variable is within a fixed set of upper and lower thresholds.

-If the ratio lies within these thresholds, then a thousand pounds correction is automatically applied to the principal variable and the rest of the target variables, if any, are automatically corrected.
+If the ratio lies within these thresholds, then a thousand pounds correction is automatically applied to the principle variable and the rest of the target variables, if any, are automatically corrected.

 ## 2.0 Terminology

 * Contributor - A member of the sample; identified by a unique identifier.
-* Record - A set of values for each contributor and period.
+* Record - A set of values for each contributor.
-* Target Period - The period currently undergoing data validation.
-* Principal Variable – Variable that the method is working on and will determine if the remaining monetary variables, if any, will be automatically corrected.
+* Principle Variable – Variable that the method is working on and will determine if the remaining monetary variables, if any, will be automatically corrected.
-* Target Variable(s) – List of all monetary variables that may be automatically corrected, excluding the principal variable.
+* Target Variable(s) – List of all monetary variables that may be automatically corrected, excluding the principle variable.
-* Target Record - A contributor's record in the target period.
+* Target Record - A contributor's target record.
-* Predictive Variable - The corresponding value used as predictor for the principal variable for each contributor.
 * Predictive Variable Type – Type of data e.g., response, impute etc. Not required to run the method but required for method review purposes.
 * Predictive Record - The record containing a contributor's predictive value.
-* Predictive Period - The period containing predictive records; defined relative to the target period.
-* Auxiliary variable - An alternative variable used as a predictor for a contributor's principal variable, where the predictive value is not available for a given contributor (i.e. where the contributor was not sampled in the predictive period).
+* Auxiliary variable - An alternative variable used as a predictor for a contributor's principle variable, where the predictive value is not available for a given contributor
-* Responder - A contributor who has responded to the survey within a given period.
+* Responder - A contributor who has responded to the survey

 ## 3.0 Technical Assumptions